bhauman/figwheel-main/docs/docs/compile_config.md

 ## The `:main` option

-The `:main` option specifies a entry point (root namespace) for your compiled artifact.
+The `:main` option specifies an entry point (root namespace) for your compiled artifact.
 When `:optimizations` is `:none` the `:main` option will cause the compiler to generate a file that will in turn load all the files that are needed by the `:main` namespace.
 Actually, it does